Child Support Calculator: Get an Estimate of Your Order

-The Child Support Standards Act was developed to ensure that child support awards in New York State were fair and consistent.
+The Child Support Standards Act [(FCA) § 413 (1)(f))]was developed to ensure that child support orders in New York State are fair and consistent.
 The goal is to give children the same standard of living they would have if their parents were together.
-For more information on the law call 311 or the New York State Child Support Helpline at 888-208-4485.

 at least 35%

 The calculator does not account for expenses such as childcare, education, healthcare, and other reasonable expenses, which are usually pro-rated based on the parent’s income and ordered in addition to the basic child support amount.